Weiykong/CineDepthPro/README.md

 This project is licensed under the Apache License 2.0 - see the [LICENSE](LICENSE) file for details.

 ---
-*Created by [Your Name/GitHub Handle] — Senior Mobile & CV Engineer Showcase.*
+*Created by [Weiyuan Kong/GitHub Handle] — Senior Mobile & CV Engineer Showcase.*